 You cannot connect to the private IP of a Cloud SQL instance from a legacy network.
 Legacy networks do not support VPC Network Peering or private services access.

 You must define an allocated IP address range for the Cloud SQL instances in your VPC network.
 This range is a CIDR block of IP addresses that are available for the private services access connection (and the resulting VPC Network Peering) to use.
 You cannot use these IP addresses in your VPC network.
 An allocated IP address range ensures that subnet IP ranges and destinations for custom routes in your VPC network do not overlap with ones that the private services access connection uses.
-You can create an allocated IP range manually if you want to control the CIDR block, or you can have GCP create one for you.
+You can create an allocated IP range manually if you want to control the CIDR block, or you can have Google Cloud create one for you.

 Application environment requirements